Blackcat-Informatics/gmeow-gts/README.md

-GTS is ontology-independent. **GTS is the primary distribution method for GMEOW, but GTS does not depend on GMEOW.** A conformant reader does not need GMEOW vocabulary, OWL reasoning, music-domain rules, or agent-memory conventions to parse, verify, fold, or transport a GTS file.
+GTS is ontology-independent. **GTS is the primary distribution method for GMEOW, but GTS does not depend on GMEOW.** A conformant reader does not need GMEOW vocabulary, OWL reasoning, domain specific rules, or agent-memory conventions to parse, verify, fold, or transport a GTS file.

 The package family is `gmeow-gts`; the format is GTS.
 The package name is intentionally